mpi4py/mpi4py/docs/source/usrman/mpi4py.run.rst

    elif rank == 1:
        MPI.COMM_WORLD.recv(source=0, tag=42)

-Process 0 raises :exc:`ZeroDivisionError` exception before performing a send call to process 1.
+Process 0 raises `ZeroDivisionError` exception before performing a send call to process 1.
 As the exception is not handled, the Python interpreter running in process 0 will proceed to exit with non-zero status.
 However, as :mod:`mpi4py` installed a finalizer hook to call :c:func:`MPI_Finalize` before exit, process 0 will block waiting for other processes to also enter the :c:func:`MPI_Finalize` call.
 Meanwhile, process 1 will block waiting for a message to arrive from process 0, thus never reaching to :c:func:`MPI_Finalize`.
 The whole MPI execution environment is irremediably in